datafolklabs/cement/README.md

 ### Running Tests and Compliance

-Cement has a strict policy that all code and tests meet PEP8 guidelines, therefore `flake8` is called before any unit tests run.
+Cement has a strict policy that all code and tests meet PEP8 guidelines, therefore `ruff` is called before any unit tests run.
 All code submissions require 100% test coverage and PEP8 compliance:

 Execute the following to run all compliance and unit tests: